-A marked-up version of the Complaints Handling Policy highlighting the proposed changes is provided to members as attachment 1.
+A marked-up version of the Complaints Handling Policy highlighting the proposed changes is provided as attachment 1.

-A "clean copy" of the Complaints Handling Policy is provided as attachment 2 for consideration and adoption.
+A "clean copy" of the Complaints Handling Policy is provided as attachment 2.

 The Internal Review of a Decision Procedure (provided as attachment 3) sets out a process for how EHA will deal with an application seeking a review of an EHA decision.